 During all of this the communication lacked, the general manager called me ignorant and now nobody will answer the phone when I call.
 I have to contact Jeep to call DARCARS now.

-Review about: Darcars Car Replacement.
+Product or Service Mentioned: Darcars Car Replacement.

 Reason of review: Poor customer service.